RobMeades/ioc-client/README.md

 EXTRAVERSION =
 NAME = Roaring Lionus
 ```
-Note that this does NOT include the ARM architecture version, which is computed later by the `rpi-source` utility itself.
+Note that this does NOT include the ARM architecture version, which is set up by the `rpi-source` utility itself.
 The Linux version you are running can be found with `uname -r`.

 To find the Linux kernel version your module thinks it was compiled with, use: